marcdiazsan/reana-demo-alice-lego-train-test-run/README.rst

 This example uses ALICE proton-proton data sample input files.
 You will need to take some Pb-Pb ESD file from `CERN Open Data portal
-<http://opendata.cern.ch/>_.
+<http://opendata.cern.ch/>`_.
 For example, the following sample taken at 3.5 TeV
-from RunB in 2010: (beware, the file which is 231 MB big)
+from RunB in 2010: (beware, the file is 231 MB large)

 .. code-block:: console